PyconUK/2017.pyconuk.org/pages/diversity-accessibility-inclusion.md

 Have we neglected something you need, or is there something not mentioned here that would make your attendance possible, or improve your experience of the event?
 Please [let us know](/contact/).
-We'll do what can to provide it.
+We'll do what we can to provide it.